|

 underwater world firsthand.

-logistics are too daunting.
-(But we'd be happy to refer you to
+still out.
+But we'd be happy to refer you to

-another qualified facility if you want to get certified in a group
+a qualified facility if you want to get certified in a group

 improve their skills and learn more about this fascinating sport.